 - Adobe Premiere Pro can be replaced by Shotcut.

 - Adobe Dreamweaver can be replaced by SeaMonkey.

 Since Steam is closed source software, most of the games are locked behind DRM.
 If you want to replace Steam, you can prefer using GOG.com.
 Even though GOG.com is a DRM-free store, it still provides closed source games.

-Maybe this is the only topic where open source alternative isn’t fully available and isn’t expected to be available anytime soon.
-But still, you can find some open source games.
-Some of the best open-source games that you can play are 0 A.D., OpenTTD, SuperTuxKart, SuperTux, Hedgewars, Xonotic, Freedoom, etc.
+Maybe this is the only topic where an open-source alternative isn’t fully available and isn’t expected to be available anytime soon.
+But still, you can find some open-source games.
+Some of the best open-source games that you can play are 0 A.D., OpenTTD, SuperTuxKart, SuperTux, Hedgewars, Xonotic, Freedom, etc.